trashbirdecology/luisdva.github.io/_posts/2018-09-23-mapssf-eng.md

 > **be aware** that the _pointdensity_ function arranges the output table by density, so we need to merge or join this with our sf object.
 If we simply bind the columns we lose all sense of the actual densities for each point (I learned that the hard way).

 We can also improve our map by adding some geographic context.
 Plotting the neighboring countries can add this useful context.
-The _st\_touches_ functions tells us which feature share boundaries with our target object, Senegal.
+The _st\_touches_ functions tells us which features share boundaries with our target object, Senegal.
 This way, we can assign a new object with the neighbors by slicing the one we had for all of Africa.

 {% highlight r %}
 # context